1,500 education hours are required to become licensed.

 License renewal in North Dakota happens every year before December 31.
 The cost to renew your beauty practitioner license is $15.
 Cosmetology continuing education is not required for barber licenses.

 Barbering is a field that is growing quite a bit in North Dakota.
 As more and more barber shops open and allow men to get the specialized care they need, you may find that the job outlook continues to improve.
-Between 2012 and 2022, O*Net anticipates a 4% increase in barbering jobs throughout North Dakota.
-Though average salary information can help you anticipate what you may earn as a barber, its important to recognize that your skills and dedication to barbering are the main factors in your salary potential.
-O*Net indicates that the average salary for a barber is $25,000 per year.
-The highest-paid barbers make more than $44,200 per year (O*Net, 2013).
+Between 2016 and 2026, CareerOneStop anticipates a 9% increase in barbering jobs throughout North Dakota.
+Though average salary information can help you anticipate what you may earn as a barber, it's important to recognize that your skills and dedication to barbering are the main factors in your salary potential.
+The Bureau of Labor Statistics indicates that the average salary for a barber is $42,496 per year.
 Barbers often earn tips, so your income may fluctuate from day to day, depending on how many appointments you have.
 Furthermore, if you decide to open your own barber shop and become a business owner, this can also have a significant effect on your earning potential.

 North Dakota Board of Cosmetology